 When TheQueenofJackets reaches 200 Chic Points, she will be in the Style Council!

 It seems there’s a difference between runway models and magazine models- I am jealous of the magazine models.
 The runway models look like walking clothing hangers, which I suppose is the point- you wanna see the clothes, not the body they are in.
-It’s sad.posted about 1 year ago
+It’s sad.posted over 1 year ago

 I understand the point of them.